OxnvatEntertainment/SnowstormAdventure/readme.md

 ## Snowman
 Forged from the snows of New Hampshire, Snowmen rule the streets during snowstorms.
 Surprisingly, they are vulnerable to snowballs, and especially vulnerable to lemon-lime Spite.
 They are worth 20 points times what stage Noodle is on.
 ## Spite
 When Noodle is being overwhelmed by the snowmen, he can shake up a Spite and sweep all of the snowmen from the screen.
 Snowmen defeated from a soda blast are worth half as many points.
-You earn Spite at the end of a stage if you collect 10 coins or more during the stage.
+You earn Spite at the end of a stage if you collect 15 times this stage coins or more during the stage (ex. stage 1 is 15 coins, stage 2 is 30 coins, etc).
 # Controls
 - Move your mouse to move Noodle
 - Click to throw snowballs